BaunCMS/Site/content/docs/1-setup/1-installing.md

 3. Login to your server using SSH
 4. Navigate to the installation location of Baun and run `composer install`
 5. Make sure your virtual host points to the `/public` folder of Baun and not the root folder

+## Video
+A quick video demonstrating how to install Baun on your local computer with MAMP Pro.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/-Cd3oSGeZJ0" frameborder="0" allowfullscreen></iframe>

 ## Setup Apache Virtual Host